AR-js-org/AR.js-core/README.md

 engine.start();
 ```

-## Frame Pump: streaming frames to detection plugins
+## Frame Pump + Video Viewport: streaming frames to detection plugins

-Most detection plugins (e.g., ArtoolkitPlugin) expect frames to arrive as `ImageBitmap` objects via the engine event bus (`engine:update`).
-The webcam source plugin provides a playing `<video>` element, but it doesn’t emit frames.
-A small “frame pump” bridges the gap:
+Detection plugins (e.g., ArtoolkitPlugin) expect frames to arrive as `ImageBitmap` via `engine:update`.
+The webcam source plugin provides a playing `<video>` but does not emit frames or show it on screen.
+Use a small frame pump and attach the video to a visible container.

-- Reads frames from the active `<video>` (provided by `CaptureSystem` + `source:webcam`)
-- Prefers `HTMLVideoElement.requestVideoFrameCallback` for precise timing
-- Falls back to `requestAnimationFrame` when RVFC isn’t available
-- Emits `engine:update` with `{ id, imageBitmap, width, height }` every frame

-Minimal example
+### Basic integration

 ```js
 import { CaptureSystem } from './src/systems/capture-system.js';